hyunil-cho/Today-I-Learned/수업/docker.md

 > In general, if multiple classes with the same fully qualified name are available to the JVM, the conflict resolution strategy is simple and straightforward: the first appropriate class wins.

+> The same goes for JAR files that share the same name.
+The JAR files will be scanned in the order in which they appear in the classpath, not according to their names.
+If the first JAR file contains an entry for the required class, the class will be loaded.
+If not, the classpath scan will continue and reach the second JAR file.

 [관련 오라클 문서]([https://docs.oracle.com/javase/8/docs/](https://blogs.oracle.com/javamagazine/post/how-the-jvm-locates-loads-and-runs-libraries)